 To check your schema against multiple variants, call

-rover graph check once for each variant.
+rover subgraph check once for each variant.
 Doing so results in status checks similar to the following: